leodeslf/leaf/engg/optim/browser_rendering.md

 It's the process of *mixing layers* on screen displayed as a single image.

-#### Spawn new layers
+#### Promoting new layers

-There are a couple of hacks for persuading the browser to *create a new layer*.

-One of them is the `will-change` rule, by passing any value that is related to a geometric/positioning property, like `top`, `left`, `hight`, or `width`, we (almost) ensure the browser will prepare for these changes by creating a new layer.
+A way to make that is to use the `will-change` rule, by passing any value that is related to a geometric/positioning property, like `top`, `left`, `hight`, or `width`, we (almost) ensure the browser will "prepare" for these changes by creating a new layer.

-The second, the `transform` rule with a neutral value (e.g.: `transform: translateZ(0)`), a technique known as the *no-transform hack*, it triggers a new layer even for older browsers and Safari, something that won't happen with `will-change`.
+It's also possible to do that with the `transform` rule, with a neutral value if no visual changes need to be done (e.g.: `transform: translateZ(0)`), also known as the *no-transform hack*.
+It always triggers the creation of a new layer even for older browsers and Safari, something that won't happen if using `will-change`.

 In a production environment it's often needed to use both rules, e.g.: